sinatra/sinatra.github.com/wild.markdown

 - [Deltacloud](http://www.deltacloud.org) Deltacloud protects your apps from cloud API changes and incompatibilies.
 REST API is written using Sinatra
 - [jamMm.in](http://jammm.in) a music collaboration application
 - [Jaconda](http://jaconda.im) A simple team collaboration service that allows you to create chat rooms for groups through Gtalk/Jabber protocol.
 REST API is written in Sinatra
+- [Soxer](http://soxer.mutsu.org/) Soxer is a lean but infinitely extensible web publishing tool.

 Libraries and extensions {#libs}
 ------------------------